Skip to content

 Why did Trump win?

 Ellermann says Trump's campaign was successful because he focused on two important issues.
-One is the economy, and promising to defeat sky-high inflation levels and targeting young, male voters who are "less concerned about reproductive rights."
+One is the economy, promising to defeat sky-high inflation levels and targeting young, male voters who are "less concerned about reproductive rights."

 The second topic, immigration, followed unprecedented levels of immigration and asylum seekers in the U.S. during the Biden administration.
 She says Trump appealed to female voters by honing in on crime and safety, added the migration expert.